mueedqadri/course_compass/README.md

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
-2. Once install is complete run the below command.
+2. Once install is complete, run the below command.
 This should display the version if install was successful.
 ```
 brew --version
 ```